 Flipped learning: A response to five common criticisms

-Over the past two years, the Flipped Learning method has created quite a stir.
+Over the past few years, the Flipped Learning method has created quite a stir.
 Some argue that this teaching method will completely transform education, while others say it is simply an opportunity for boring lectures to be viewed in new locations.

 While the debate goes on, the concept of Flipped Learning is not entirely new.
 Dr. Eric Mazur of Harvard University has been researching this type of learning since the early ’90s, and other educators have been applying pieces of the Flipped Learning method for even longer.

 It’s our opinion that one of the reasons this debate exists is because there is no true definition of what Flipped Learning is.
 The method is often simplified to videos being watched at home and homework being done at school.
 If this is the definition, then we should all be skeptical.
 Instead, we should look closer at Dr. Mazur’s work.
 The components he includes in his implementation make for a thoughtful, rigorous experience.

 Dr. Mazur has a video describing his integrated Flipped Learning and Peer Instruction methods, but the major points are:

 - Students prepare for class by watching video, listening to podcasts, reading articles, or contemplating questions that access their prior knowledge.

 - After accessing this content, students are asked to reflect upon what they have learned and organize questions and areas of confusion.

 - Students then log in to a Facebook-like social tool, where they post their questions.